scalabli/quo/docs/advanced.rst

 for instance, allows invoking a subprocess.
 There are a few things that are important to know about how this ignoring of unhandled flag happens:

-*   Unknown long options are generally ignored and not processed at all.
+*   Unknown long apps are generally ignored and not processed at all.
     So for instance if ``--foo=bar`` or ``--foo bar`` are passed they generally end up like that.
 Note that because the parser cannot know if an option will accept an argument or not, the ``bar`` part might be handled as an argument.
-*   Unknown short options might be partially handled and reassembled if necessary.
+*   Unknown short apps might be partially handled and reassembled if necessary.
 For instance in the above example there is an option called ``-v`` which enables verbose mode.
 If the command would be ignored with ``-va`` then the ``-v`` part would be handled by Quo